 women variable appear in the Environment panel, though its second field says

 <Promise>.
 A promise in this case merely means “The data will be there when you actually need it”.
 We told R to load this set, but we haven’t actually used it anywhere, so it didn’t feel the need to load it fully into memory.
 Let’s tell R we need it.
 In the console, print out the entire set by simply calling this:

 This is equivalent to:

-Note: We’ll be using the former approach, simply because it’s less typing.
-Remember – in R, the last value that is typed out without being an expression (like assigning or summing something) is what gets auto-printed to the console.
+Note: we’ll be using the former approach, simply because it’s less typing.
+Remember: in R, the last value that’s typed out without being an expression (like assigning or summing something) is what gets auto-printed to the console.